ddurdle/CloudStream-for-KODI/README.md

 - handy for playback of publicly shared videos stored in SockShare
 - create .strm or .m3u files containing the following: plugin://plugin.video.cloudstream/?mode=streamURL&amp;url=http://domain.com/#####
 - if your video is composed of multiple clips, you can create a .m3u that makes the above plugin:// call, one line for each clip.
 You can then create a .strm file that points to the .m3u.
 XBMC can index movies and shows contained in your Google Drive account by either a .strm containing a single plugin:// call to the video, or a .strm that points to a local .m3u file that contains a list of plugin:// calls representing the video

-Roadmap to future releases:
-- support for more services